BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 UITableView is defined as inheriting from UIScrollView.
 And this is a distinction that is worth pointing out: A table view does not _have_ a scroll view, it **is** a scroll view.
 It is a scroll view that has been highly customized to display and manage subviews in an orderly fashion, but at its core it is just a scroll view.
 If you really wanted to, you could slap a bunch of views into any plain UIScrollView and wind up with a visual that is every bit the same as what we see with UITableViews.
 But hopefully, long before we finish with this series, it will become clear exactly what UITableView provides and does for you, and thus why you likely won't want to try to tackle those aspects on your own.

 Since it is fundamentally a scroll view, it is worth remembering that any subviews you add are going to scroll.
 This will be important later when we talk about UITableViewController.
-For now, just plant in your mind that if you have a view that you do NOT want to scroll, then you should not add it to a UITableView (or at minimum be prepared to jump through hoops to make it stationary).
+For now, just plant in your mind that if you have a view that you do NOT want to scroll, then you should not add it to a UITableView, or at minimum be prepared to jump through hoops to make it stationary.

 ## Definitions